Rising number of families struggle to meet expenses after expiration of child tax credit - NewsBreak

 “Poverty is connected to so many things in a child’s life,” Besser said in an interview.
 “When you look at the impact of poverty, poverty means that a family is in a stressful situation.
 It means that a family is at risk for not having enough food to eat, is at risk of eviction, is at risk for having the heat turned off in the winter.”

 “The chronic stress that you experience from poverty takes a toll on your health.
-That kind of chronic stress response is extremely detrimental to one’s physical health,” he said.Governor Ivey Signs House Bill 231 providing tax relief for Alabama families
+That kind of chronic stress response is extremely detrimental to one’s physical health,” he said.Child poverty rose by 3.7 million after expanded child tax credit expired: study

 The Census Bureau’s Household Pulse Survey, an experimental series of polls designed to test in near-real time the impacts of the pandemic and the associated economic catastrophe and recovery, tracked how families spent their child tax credit payments over recent months.